Import Administration, International Trade Administration, Department of Commerce.

-Parties can find a complete discussion of all issues raised in this review and the corresponding recommendation in this public memorandum which is on file in the Central Records Unit, Room B-099 of the main Commerce building.
+Parties can find a complete discussion of all issues raised in this review and the corresponding recommendation in Start Printed Page 32522this public memorandum which is on file in the Central Records Unit, Room B-099 of the main Commerce building.
 In addition, a complete version of the Decision Memorandum can be accessed directly on the Web at http://ia.ita.doc.gov/frn.
 The paper copy and electronic version of the Decision Memorandum are identical in content.

 The Department determines that revocation of the CVD order on certain cut-to-length carbon steel plate from Mexico would be likely to lead to continuation or recurrence of a countervailable subsidy at the rates listed below: